eseglem/hass-wattbox/README.md

 - power_value
 - voltage_value

 Be careful, if the WattBox controls the power to its own networking equipment you can turn it off and not have remote access until you fix it.
 You may even have to plug it in elsewhere to get back online and turn that outlet back on in HA.
-You can use the _skip_regexp_ option for those outlets.
+You can use the `skip_regexp` option for those outlets.

 Master switch will turn on / off all the switches that the physical switch on the box does.
 You can config that through the UI on the wattbox directly.
 If ALL of the switches controlled by Master are on, then Master will be on.
 Otherwise it will be off.
-If any outlets on a wattbox are skipped via _skip_regexp_ then the master switch for that wattbox will also not be added as an entity.
+If any outlets on a wattbox are skipped via `skip_regexp` then the master switch for that wattbox will also not be added as an entity.

-Based on [integration_blueprint template][blueprint]
+Based on: [ludeeus/integration_blueprint][blueprint]

 <!---->